Make linear or histogram-equalized color palette table from grid

 Note: No space is allowed between the option flag and the associated arguments.

 grd2cpt reads one or more grid files and writes a static color palette (CPT) file.
 In classic mode we write the CPT to standard output, while under modern mode we simply save the CPT as the current session CPT (but see -H).
 The CPT is based on an existing dynamic master CPT of your choice, and the mapping from data value to colors is through the data’s cumulative distribution function (CDF), so that the colors are histogram equalized.
 Thus if the grid(s) and the resulting CPT are used in grdimage with a linear projection, the colors will be uniformly distributed in area on the plot.
 Let z be the data values in the grid.
 Define CDF(Z) = (# of z < Z) / (# of z in grid).
 (NaNs are ignored).
 These z-values are then normalized to the master CPT and colors are sampled at the desired intervals.

 The color palette includes three additional colors beyond the range of z-values.
 These are the background color (B) assigned to values lower than the lowest z-value, the foreground color (F) assigned to values higher than the highest z-value, and the NaN color (N) painted wherever values are undefined.
-For color tables beyond the standard GMT offerings, visit cpt-city and Scientific Colour-Maps.
+For color tables beyond the current GMT offerings, visit cpt-city.

 If the master CPT includes B, F, and N entries, these will be copied into the new master file.
 If not, the parameters COLOR_BACKGROUND, COLOR_FOREGROUND, and COLOR_NAN from the gmt.conf file or the command line will be used.
 This default behavior can be overruled using the options -D, -M or -N.